-Learn more about Diversity and Inclusion in the Department.
+Learn more about Diversity, Equity and Inclusion in the Department.

-The MRRC provides career mentoring, leadership development, and social networking for minority faculty and trainees.
+The MRRC provides career mentoring, leadership development, and social networking for faculty and trainees from underrepresented groups.
 In addition, the MRRC sponsors outstanding minority visiting faculty for the George Phillips, Jr., MD, and Martin Luther King, Jr. lectureships.

 David Ortiz-Melo, MD

 Vice Chair, focusing on Latino faculy initiative